 Hook a monster

-Time to share a well kept secret: the waterways around the Snowy River have some of the best trout fishing in the country.
+Time to share a well-kept secret: the waterways around the Snowy River have some of the best trout fishing in the country.
 Major lakes like Jindabyne and Eucumbene have shallow bays and wide waters to cast your line in, not to mention a Bond-esque mountain range to frame pictures of your catch of the day.
-Go further afield to Thredbo River or Bullocks Hut to try your hand at fly fishing.
+To try your hand at fly fishing Thredbo River or Bullocks Hut are great spots.
+Go further afield to the northern end of Kosciuszko where you’ll be treated with a variety of places to, “drop in a line” such as the Blowering, Tantangra or Talbingo dams.
+Of course, there’s also the mighty Murray and the Murrumbidgee river.
 No gear?
 Most fishing spots offer guided beginner lessons, so catching and cooking dinner over an open fire is definitely on the cards.

 A balmy day floating on the river is exactly how the Aussie summer should be spent.
 Keep it chill by canoeing and kayaking around Lake Jindabyne with your mates (bringing waterproof speakers is never a bad idea to help your paddle keep a beat), or pick up the pace and your heart rate with windsurfing or wakeboarding.
 Both are excellent for making a splash in your summer.
 Pro tip: wakeboarding requires more core strength and coordination than you’d think, making it the perfect way to get shredded.